What to see in Bordighera

 For visits Tel: +393923214321

 The Bicknell museum is a curious stop that allows you to immerse yourself in the world of Clarence Bicknell, an English mathematician, botanist, archaeologist who lived in Bordighera at the end of the 19th century.
-Here, among other things, he studied the ancient cave paintings of Monte Bego.
+Here, among other things, he studied the ancient rock paintings of Monte Bego.

 Inside the museum you can admire the activity of the English botanist including a beautiful collection of butterflies.